majerus1223/Fusion/README.md

 * Kubernetes deployment of some kind
     * Rancher Desktop, k3s, docker desktop, etc..

-* In each values files files update the "domain" to whatever you plan to use
+* In each values file update the "domain" to whatever you plan to use
     * Be sure to save the files 😉
 * Setup DNS to point to your kubernetes enviroment
     * A records for loki, grafana, prometheus, pyroscope, tempo to the respective kubernetes host or cluster.